Blotch3D/Blotch3D/readme.md

 a texture map for the model using Blender, see one of the countless tutorials online like <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .
+Then export the file in FBX format.

-Since typically standard file types need to be converted to XNB files only once, one can consider it a separate manual step that should be done immediately after creating, choosing, or changing the standard resource during development.
+Since typically standard content file types need to be converted to XNB files only once, one can consider it a separate manual step that should be done immediately after creating, choosing, or changing the standard resource during development.
 For example, after downloading or creating a 3D model, run it through the MGCB Editor to create your XNB file.
 Then add that XNB file to your project and set its project properties so it